 Maintenance Develop or update your preventive maintenance, deferred maintenance and routine maintenance plans and review monthly with maintenance staff.
 Develop or update your procurement and purchasing policies and review with staff.
 Develop a system to schedule and track preventive maintenance, reach out to your facilities management specialist for assistance.
 If contractor costs are high, see if your current maintenance team can complete the work or if it is possible to contract with a tradesman.
 Consider bulk purchasing for supplies and shop around for the best deals.
-Consider investing (through purchase or maintenance) in equipment that may reduce hours spent on maintenance (such as a snow blower to reduce time shoveling). ✓ Other: Rating of corrective action is the result the Operating and TAR reports not submitted by the deadline.
-Operating Reserve Rating: Corrective Action Please refer to PHN 2018-04 and current budget guidelines for information on operating reserve An LHA may spend down to 35% of maximum reserve level without consulting DHCD, but the LHA must budget these expenses in the correct line items of their annual operating budget.
+Consider investing (through purchase or maintenance) in equipment that may reduce hours spent on maintenance (such as a snow blower to reduce time shoveling).
+New Management Agent will review spendng nad receiveables.
+Operating Reserve Rating: No Findings Please refer to 2019-01 Revisions to PMR Criteria for 1st Publishing Year and 2018-04 PHN 2018-04 Operating Reserve Augmentation and New Spending Thresholds and current budget guidelines.
+An LHA may spend down to 35% of maximum reserve level without consulting DHCD, but the LHA must budget these expenses in the correct line items of their annual operating budget.
 If the expense occurred after DHCD approval of the annual operating budget, the LHA should submit a budget revision with these expenditures.
-Any expenditures from the operating reserve that will result in a projected operating reserve of less than 35% of maximum reserve level, requires prior written approval from DHCD, unless the expenses are to resolve health and safety issues.
+Any expenditures from the operating reserve that will result in a projected operating reserve of less than 35% of maximum reserve level, requires prior written approval from DHCD, unless the expenses are to resolve health and safety issues .
 Each LHA must maintain a projected operating reserve of 20% of maximum reserve level, which remains the minimum operating reserve level for all LHAs.
-7 Other: Rating of corrective action is the result the last Operating Statement not submitted on time.
-Capital Spending Rating: Corrective Action 7 Spent 50-79% of the past three years of Formula Funding (FF) Spent less than 50% of the past three years of Formula Funding (FF)
+Other: Capital Spending Rating: Corrective Action Spent 50-79% of the past three years of Formula Funding (FF) Spent less than 50% of the past three years of Formula Funding (FF) V Other: New Management Agent will review and esure projects are closed out.

-Staff Training and Certification Rating: No Findings Develop an employee training policy (including how to request training, training options) Assess workplace to determine office capabilities to access learning options (e.g. available workplace, hardware equipped to fully participate in webinars) Create a shared calendar of current and upcoming trainings to gauge employee interest.
-Diversify the LHAs learning options (i.e., online, recorded, phased, in person, etc.); Survey the workplace to determine which learning options are preferred Subscribe staff to DHCD Public Housing Constant Contact to receive updates on upcoming DHCD trainings (i.e. CHAMP, FMS, etc.) Other:
+Staff Training and Certification Rating: No Findings Develop an employee training policy (including how to request training, training options) Assess workplace to determine office capabilities to access learning options (e.g. available workspace, hardware equipped to fully participate in webinars) Create a shared calendar of current and upcoming trainings to gauge employee interest.
+Diversify the LHAs learning options (i.e., online, recorded, phased, in person, etc.); Survey the workforce to determine which learning options are preferred Subscribe staff to DHCD Public Housing Constant Contact to receive updates on upcoming DHCD trainings (i.e. CHAMP, FMS, etc.) Other: